Youth subcultures: what you need to know

 Belonging to a social group or youth subculture is often about exploring who you are and what you stand for.

 During adolescence, teenagers strive to form independent adult identities.
 Experimenting with different social groups is one way of doing this.
-It’s how your child can test out being someone new – someone separate from your family.
+It’s how your child can test out being someone new.

 Belonging to youth subcultures or social groups can also be a way for teenagers to decide what they identify with in the adult world.
-It gives your child a way of exploring his own values and deciding whether he agrees with your values.
+It gives your child a way of exploring new values and deciding how these fit with her family values.

 Social groups can offer a set of guidelines about how to behave, dress and think.
 Dressing, behaving and thinking like the rest of a subculture can give your child a sense of belonging and identity.
-And belonging to a subculture can boost your child’s social skills and teach her the rewards of commitment.
+And belonging is important for teenage mental health and wellbeing.

 It can also just be fun.